gyuho/learn/doc/go_concurrency/README.md

 > much smaller number**.

 <br>
-**goroutines** are multiplexed onto a set of threads.
+**goroutines** are multiplexed onto multiple OS threads.
-When a goroutine blocks, run-time moves other goroutines to a different, available thread, so they won't be blocked. **goroutine** is cheaper than **threads**, because **goroutines* are multiplexed onto a small number of OS threads.
+When a goroutine blocks on a thread, Go run-time moves other goroutines to a different, available thread, so they won't be blocked. **goroutine** is cheaper than **threads**, because **goroutines** are multiplexed onto a small number of OS threads.
 A program may run **thousands of goroutines** *in one thread*.
 We do not need to allocate one-thread-per-one-goroutine.
 We don't need to worry about threads in Go.
 Go handles synchronization.